kvnloo/FlowState/_sources/building_docs.md.txt

-# FlowState Documentation
+# Building the Documentation

-This directory contains the unified documentation for the FlowState project, covering both Python backend and JavaScript frontend components.
+This guide explains how to build and maintain the FlowState documentation system using Sphinx.

 ## Building Documentation